 An Italian scientist, Professor Marco Vinceti with the Universita di Modena e Reggio Emilia, has found similar results in his own separate research.
 Dr. Hemon in Paris explained that benzene is a long-known carcinogen for adults, but that researchers are still learning about how benzene exposure affects children.

-Contact Waters Kraus & Paul to Learn More About Filing a Benzene Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Benzene Lawsuit